Microwave Quantum Memcapacitor Effect: Results and Discussion

-We now consider a capacitive coupling between our proposed microwave quantum memristors.
+We now consider a capacitive coupling between our proposed microwave quantum memcapacitor.
 Specifically, we consider a coupling between the input node of one device and the output node of the other device as is shown in Fig.~\ref{Fig:coupled circuit_model}.
-We have inverted the second microwave quantum memristor to minimize the crosstalk effect between the SQUIDs.
-The circuit Hamiltonian for the coupled devices reads (see Appendix~\ref{AppB} for the complete derivation) \begin{widetext}
+We have inverted the second microwave quantum memcapacitor to minimize the crosstalk effect between the SQUIDs.
+The circuit Hamiltonian for the coupled devices reads (see Methods section ~\ref{AppB} for the complete derivation) \begin{widetext}